 Wood Ducks are always seen at this time of year.

 Common Yellowthroats are seen along the edges of the trails.

 May 20 Cloudy 56F (13C) Afternoon 63F (17C)

 May 21 Cloudy 48F (09C) Afternoon 61F (16C)

 May 22 Rain 49F (09C) Afternoon 63F (17C)

-We practiced social distancing from Charlie with Jack, Terry with Bogie, Alyson with Chesney, Werner, Jodi and Barry, Lucy, Carolyn and Lance, Sue and Ulla, Christa during our walks.
+We practiced social distancing from Charlie with Jack, Terry with Bogey, Alyson with Chesney, Werner, Jodi and Barry, Lucy, Carolyn and Lance, Sue and Ulla, Christa during our walks.